-IVABRADINE (eye VAB ra deen) is used to reduce the risk of going to the hospital due to worsening heart failure.
+IVABRADINE (eye VAB ra deen) is used for heart failure.

 How should I use this medicine?

 Take this medicine by mouth with a glass of water.
 Follow the directions on the prescription label.
+Take this medicine with food.
 Avoid grapefruit juice.
 Take your medicine at regular intervals.
 Do not take it more often than directed.
 Do not stop taking except on your doctor's advice.